 Date: [Month] [Year]

-Part 1 – Developer Capacity for Relevant Embedded Power Stations connected and to be connected to the Distribution System.
+Part 1 – Developer Capacity for Relevant Embedded Power Stations connected and Developer Capacity for Relevant Embedded Power Stations in respect of which there are Gate 2 Agreements which are to be connected to the Distribution System.
 Site Specific Requirements (as specified in Clause 11 of the Bilateral Connection Agreement) and Interim Restrictions on Availability (as specified in Clause 12 of the Bilateral Connection Agreement) shall apply where indicated.